-This Bavarian inspired town is perfection at the holidays!
+This Bavarian-inspired town is perfection at the holidays!
 It’s known and loved for its famous Christmas lighting ceremonies.
-The location of Leavenworth makes it great place for those looking for an outdoor adventure such as hiking, mountain biking, and skiing!
+The location of Leavenworth makes it a great place for those looking for an outdoor adventure such as hiking, mountain biking, and skiing!
 If you are interested in skiing, head to Steven’s Pass Resort just 45 minutes from Leavenworth.
-You will also pass the city Seattle as you go to or from, which is another great place for even more sightseeing.
+You will also pass the city of Seattle as you go to or from, which is another great place for even more sightseeing.
 Don’t miss out on their yearly Bavarian Christmas Market.
 It will give you all the German vibes without ever leaving the country!

 Now, this IS the town to spend Christmas in!
 On Christmas Eve, head to Taos Pueblo to enjoy luminaries and bonfires as well as a historic gun salute from the 1000-year-old adobe pueblo rooftops.
 At Taos Pueblo, you will also enjoy a religious procession, called the Procession of the Virgin, that is simply breathtaking.

 While in town check out the Omni Grove Park Inn.
 Here you can view intricately made gingerbread houses at the National Gingerbread House Competition (How stinking cute, right?).
-You can even purchase festive drinks and snacks out of a life size gingerbread house!
+You can even purchase festive drinks and snacks out of a life-size gingerbread house!
 Just like at the Grand Floridian (for those reading who are local to the Walt Disney World area).
 Take a winter hike in the Mountains, shop the downtown Asheville area, check out a brewery (or two), and visit the North Carolina Arboretum to see the winter lights on display.

-Not only is Newport Beach California beautiful, it is also full of Christmas spirit!
-One of the jolliest things to see while there over the festive holiday is the Newport Beach Christmas Boat Parade.
+Not only is Newport Beach California beautiful, but it is also full of Christmas spirit!
+One of the jolliest things to see while there during the festive holiday is the Newport Beach Christmas Boat Parade.
 With over 100 boats varying in size from small canoes to mega yachts, this is one parade you will not want to miss.
-For five nights these boats are lit up and decorated to the nines as they sail around the Newport Harbor.
+For five nights these boats are lit up and decorated to the nines as they sail around Newport Harbor.
 Owners of these boats are known to go all out over the decorations and lighting.
 This is a town that knows how to put on a show!

 Did you know there is actually a town called Hershey?!
 If you are a fan of chocolate, a great place to visit during December is Hershey, PA.
 The street lamps are shaped like Hershey Kisses year-round and once upon a time, one could smell chocolate as you entered the town!
-It is home to a fun theme park that transforms at the holidays.
+It is home to a fun theme park that transforms during the holidays.
 Hershey Park becomes covered with 5 million lights all twinkling in spirit throughout the park.
 Enjoy the holiday decorations and family rides full of fun and thrills.

 Photo Credit: www.pizzainmotion.com

-Meet Santa in a chocolate sleigh, take a tour through the Hershey Sweet Lights drive and enjoy the more than 600 festive displays set up including a Victorian village, toy factory and more.
+Meet Santa in a chocolate sleigh, take a tour through the Hershey Sweet Lights drive and enjoy the more than 600 festive displays set up including a Victorian village, toy factory, and more.
 Hop on the Sweet Lights Trolley where there will be caroling and chocolate along your tour.
-As a “sweet” Christmas vacation, Hershey Pennsylvania definitely makes our list!
+As a “sweet” Christmas vacation, Hershey, Pennsylvania definitely makes our list!

-A suburb of Nashville, Franklin Tennessee is a must for those fans of Charles Dickens!
+A suburb of Nashville, Franklin, Tennessee is a must for those fans of Charles Dickens!
 This historic town becomes a Victorian Village as they bring characters from some of his classics like Oliver Twist and A Christmas Carol to life.
-Visit with Jacob Marley, Ebenezer and Father Christmas before trying Victorian treats like real sugar plums.
+Visit with Jacob Marley, Ebenezer, and Father Christmas before trying Victorian treats like real sugar plums.
 It is literally like taking a step back into time here!